Back squat vs. front squat: which is more effective?

 There are many scientific studies showing the benefits of front and back squats for building lower body strength and improving overall fitness.
 For example, a study published in the Journal of Strength and Conditioning Research found that front and back squats are effective for improving lower body strength, even though front squats place more emphasis on the quadriceps than back squats. .

-Additionally, adding front and back squats into a training program can also improve an athlete's power production. study published in the Journal of Sports Science & Medicine found that combining back squats and front squats in a training program led to greater improvements in vertical jump performance than back squats alone.
+Additionally, adding front and back squats into a training program can also improve an athlete's power production.
+A study published in the Journal of Sports Science & Medicine found that combining back squats and front squats in a training program led to greater improvements in vertical jump performance than back squats alone.